-The programme is aimed at postgraduate research students with little/or no experience in teaching and/or supporting learning in higher education (HE), but who may be engaged in a minimum of 15 hours teaching and/or supporting learning over the duration of the course.
+The PGR programme is aimed at postgraduate research students and graduate teaching assistants with little/or no experience in teaching and/or supporting learning in higher education (HE).

-It introduces PGR students to core teaching and learning skills, is underpinned by the professional standards which govern UK higher education (UKPSF) and is informed by the Researcher Development Framework, particularly Domain D3.
+The programme is undertaken in two parts (run jointly by the Doctoral School and TALENT) and introduces PGR students to core teaching and learning skills.
+It is underpinned by the professional standards which govern UK higher education (UKPSF).

 Why is this relevant to me?

 As a student, the programme supports your professional development and contributes to developing transferable skills which will enhance your employability.
 Gaining professional recognition from Advance HE (formerly the Higher Education Academy or HEA) is a portable asset which will support any career plans you have.